tagspaces/documentation/docs/tutorials/e2ee-with-tagspaces-and-cryptomator.md

 This will unmount the drive and make the vault's contents unacceptable to anyone locally.
 When you unlock the vault, you will have full access again.

-If open the folder where your vault is stored, you will only find encrypted data, inaccessible from outside Cryptomator's virtual device.
+If you open the folder where your vault is stored, you will only find encrypted data, inaccessible from outside Cryptomator's virtual device.

 ### Adding it to TagSpaces